 Perhaps closest to an answer was from Angela Benton, founder and CEO of NewMe Accelerator, a platform for minority entrepreneurs.
 I agreed with and was excited by Ms. Benton’s assertion that there will be more entrepreneurs in coming years.

 The sidebar to Ms. Benton’s contribution featured a survey of small business owners.
 The biggest issue facing their business was “marketing,” answered 35% of them, the largest response in the sample.
-Today, marketing and brand journalism are increasingly tied through use of content marketing.
+Today, marketing and brand journalism are increasingly tied through use of content marketing, not to mention the potential that WordTree marketing has gotten lately.
 Tomorrow?

 I have a few predictions.
 First, I can say with 100% confidence, (barring another global ice age): the future of brand journalism will include words.
 Communication, and its close cousin, the art of persuasion, will never go out of style.
 How tomorrow’s words are delivered is debatable.
 Drones?